 Located in the Ionian Sea, Corfu is a highly rated tourist destination in Greece.
 Its Italianate architecture has brought home the ‘UNESCO World Heritage site’ title for Corfu.
 The beautiful island actually deserves its ranking in the architectural sites for what it has got.
 The Venetians ruled it for several centuries.

 This Greek island is a perfect destination for couples as it spreads romantic streets with old-fashioned cafés.
-From magnificent mansions, lavish green hills, exciting squares to stunning museums, Corfu has everything every traveler wants.
+From magnificent mansions, lavish green hills, and exciting squares to stunning museums, Corfu has everything every traveller wants.

-Beautiful Asian Art museum, Liston Promenade, and everything else about Corfu will make you feel nostalgic.
+The beautiful Asian Art museum, Liston Promenade, and everything else about Corfu will make you feel nostalgic.
 When you drive away from the town, you’ll witness stunning villages by the seaside, luxurious resorts, and natural landscapes.
-You’ll be surprised to witness the peacefulness in this idyllic island.
+You’ll be surprised to witness the peacefulness on this idyllic island.

 The Metéora could be an unusual addition to the list of best places to visit in Greece, but we assure you that you will not regret it.
 It is a UNESCO World Heritage Site famous for centuries-old monasteries.